"The absurdity of the situation put its pathos to the rout."

 runs the risk of falling under Narm, as what is intended

-to be angsty and dramatic can instead come across as over-the-top ridiculous and absurd.
-In subtitled anime
+to be sad can instead come across as over-the-top ridiculous and absurd.

 , Narms are often created through the use of badly used English